ellraiser/beenet/readme.md

 Once you have that setup you need to find your public IP address, you can use [Whats My IP](https://www.whatismyip.com/) for this.
 > Note that depending on your ISP, your public IP may change each time you turn on your computer, so it might not always be the same - it's best to check each time using the link above.

-When you have that, other players will be able to join the server by entering your public IP+PORT in the Custom IP in-game, i.e.:
+When you have that, other players will be able to join the server by entering your public IP in their "Custom IP" section in-game, i.e.:
 `78.188.10.32`

 > If you try and enter your own public IP address when you're running the BeeNet server on the same machine you're playing on you'll get a "Failed to connect to BeeNet" error - you need to use your LOCAL IP address as shown in the previous section.